sana33/SDCOR/ReadMe.md

     * **manuEps:** The manual value for the *Eps* parameter of DBSCAN, set by the user.
     * **manuMnPt:** The manual value for the *MinPts* parameter of DBSCAN, set by the user.

     * **epsCoef:** The coefficient value for the *Eps* parameter to be used while clustering the original distribution.
-You can leave it as suggested by the author.
+You can leave it as suggested.
     * **MinPtsCoef:** The coefficient value for the *MinPts* parameter to be used while clustering the original distribution.
-You can leave it as suggested by the author.
+You can leave it as suggested.

   * #### Axes Plot